AbdullahAlZoabi/ConceptNet-Interface-by-Python/README.md

 To use it :

-1 - You need install Requests library (http://docs.python-requests.org/en/master/).
+1 - Download this data file  http://conceptnet.s3.amazonaws.com/precomputed-data/2016/numberbatch/17.06/mini.h5 , put it in the same folder with the library.
+2 - Install these libraries pandas, requests and tables.
-2 - Import it to your project.
+3 - Import it to your project.

 --------------------------------------------------------------------------------------------------